Books by Debi Bower available on Amazon - shop now

 Farmersville

-The lake is located on the northwestern border of the 300-acre Harwood Lake Multiple Use Area.
-Fishing access is unlimited, and shoreline fishing is allowed around the entire lake.
-There is a DEC access area located two miles south of the Hamlet of Farmersville Station.
-The site provides hand launching for cartop boats and canoes with parking for 24 cars.
+The lake is situated on the northwestern edge of the 300-acre Harwood Lake Multiple Use Area.
+Fishing access is unlimited, and shoreline fishing is permitted all around the lake.
+A DEC access site is located two miles south of the Hamlet of Farmersville Station.
+The site provides hand-launching for cartop boats and canoes, with parking available for 24 vehicles.

 Lakes in State Parks